 Pattern notes (also known as mind maps) are more visual.
 This is a good style of notes to make when a new topic is being introduced, and there is no set order to the ideas.
-It can also be great for students who learn visually because you don’t have to write too much.
+This style can also be great if you learn visually because connections are displayed with lines and groupings.
 Pattern notes start with the main topic in the centre of the page, and related ideas are linked all around it.
 To present them well:

-- Use as many colours, pictures and diagrams as possible since these are supposed to be visual and interesting to look at.
+- Use as many colours, pictures and diagrams as possible to make interesting to look at and clear to understand.

-- Each related idea to the main topic can itself have sub-topics related to it.
+- Each idea related to the main topic can have it's own sub-topics.

 - Make links between the sub-topics where needed.

 - Use all of the space that you have!
 This makes your notes clearer and easier to understand.
-Be beware that you may need to expand to a new page once the space is filled.
+Be aware that you may need to add a new page once the space is filled.
 In this case, make sure to tidy up your notes afterwards.

 - You can use mind-mapping software such as MindView so you can adapt and develop your notes when you have new ideas.
 MindView allows you to export your notes as a Word document and automatically transfers the mind map structure into your new document.

 - Tony Buzan, inventor of the mind map, suggests that each line that comes out of the main topic or subtopics should be labelled.
 He also advises that all the lines should be curved.
 Experiment with the different styles to see what works best for your understanding and memory of the material.
 Click on this link to access 'How To Mind Map With Tony Buzan (Using 3 Simple Rules)'